 [Regulation 11D inserted in Gazette 31 Mar 2005 p.
 1045.]

 11E.
 Assistance to be given to councillors who cannot otherwise vote (Sch.
-2.3 cls.
+2.3 cl.
 4 and 8)

 (1) If a councillor who receives a ballot paper under this Part cannot vote without assistance because of impairment of sight or any other impairment or condition affecting the councillor’s ability to read or to write, the councillor may request the CEO to mark on the ballot paper the vote that the councillor wishes to cast.